Skip to main content Skip to main navigation Skip to footer content

 Bachelor of Arts in Interior Design

-Interior Design is a professionally-oriented Council for Interior Design Accreditation (CIDA) accredited program.
-Housed in the Department of Art and Design, the student has a unique opportunity to experience an aesthetically oriented program with exposure to a wide variety of design and art courses.
+Interior Design is a professionally-oriented program housed in the Department of Art and Design.
+Student have a unique opportunity to experience an aesthetically oriented program with exposure to a wide variety of design and art courses.

 The B.A. in Interior Design allows students many unique opportunities in the field of design.
 Students use advanced computer software and technologies as well as traditional methods in developing sophisticated design solutions for a variety of interior design projects.
 Interior design students gain an excellent foundation in subjects such as color theory, space planning, presentation techniques, rendering, construction documents, building systems and codes, and material specification.
 The program places an emphasis on design for diversity, social consciousness and special populations.
 Internships are included in the educational process.